GiuliaSolinas/gsolinas/content/project/platforms-for-good/index.md

   name: Follow
   url: https://twitter.com/GiuliaSolinas1
 slides: example
-summary: I am studying digital platforms with a focus on the microfinance industry.
-I am interested in the societal dimentions that influence interactions in the platform market.
+summary: I am studying digital platforms addressing societal grand challenges with a focus on the microfinance industry.
+In this context, I am interested in the societal dimentions that influence interactions in the platform market.
 tags:
 - Personal project
 - Platforms
-title: Microfinance platforms
+title: Platforms for good
 url_code: ""
 url_pdf: ""
 url_slides: ""